naoshibaikyu/cyborgresistance/halloween.md

 OniSilver: **[all calm and collected]** Greetings.
 How may I assist you?

-MollyAnnoyed: **[clutching her chest, calming herself]** Next time please have a less startling entrance...
+MollyAnnoyed: **[clutching her chest, calming herself]** N-Next time please have a less startling entrance...

 OniSilverHappy: My apologies, Molly.
 I have been practicing my scare as an Oni.